TheFlashSpeedster/Paste/README.md

 # pasty
-Pasty is a fast and lightweight code pasting server
+Pasty is a fast and lightweight code pasting server.
+This fork is a modified version of [lus/pasty](https://github.com/lus/pasty) for personal use.

 ## !!!
 Important deprecation notices !!!